rphair/frankenwallet/docs/install/internal.md

 ![screenshot](/assets/images/internal-153201.png)

-CAUTION
-{: .info-title}
+{: .important-title}
 > be advised
 >
-> Moving the end of a partition backward is generally much faster & more error-resistant than trying to move forward the beginning of a partition, which contains the densest concentration of file system structure.
+> Moving the end of a partition backward is generally much faster & more error-resistant than trying to move forward the beginning of a partition: which contains the densest concentration of file system structure.

 {: .warning}
 > If the process of resizing your partition is interrupted before finishing, your data will likely be irrevocably lost.